trizen/raku-rosettacode/programming_tasks/P/Permutations.md

 ```

 Here is some generic code that works with any ordered type.
 To force lexicographic ordering, change `after` to `gt`.
-To force numeric order, replace it with `&gt;`.
+To force numeric order, replace it with `>`.

 ```perl
 sub next_perm ( @a is copy ) {